shabin5785/react-notes/Notes_3.md

  - Even though a portal can be anywhere in the DOM tree, it behaves like a normal React child in every other way.
 Features like context work exactly the same regardless of whether the child is a portal, as the portal still exists in the React tree regardless of position in the DOM tree.
 This includes event bubbling.
 An event fired from inside a portal will propagate to ancestors in the containing React tree, even if those elements are not ancestors in the DOM tree.

+### Hooks

+ - Hooks are a new addition in React 16.8.
+They let you use state and other React features without writing a class